-5 Natural Ways to Stop Weed & Grass From Growing in Your Garden
+5 Natural Ways to Prevent Weed & Grass From Growing

-Have some unwanted grass and weed growing your garden?
+Does your backyard have some unwanted grass or weeds?
 Fortunately, there are some methods out there that allow you to eradicate them without having to resort to harmful chemicals.
 These methods aren’t as instant or as effective but will go a long way in making sure your garden is safe and free of harmful chemicals in the long-run.
 Here are five steps you can take on your own to stop weed and grass from growing in the garden bed.

 Prior to planting and seeding, the first step is to make sure you get rid of any existing grass, weed, and roots in the garden bed.
 Typically, the best time to do this is during Spring.
 Not every gardener believes in tilling the soil but if you are one of those that does then this is a great time to take out anything that could potentially sprout into new grass shoots.